ehooo/django_easy_report/README.md

 REPORT_CLASSES = [
     'django_easy_report.reports.ReportModelGenerator',
+    'django_easy_report.reports.AdminReportGenerator',
 ]
 # ...
 ```
-That values will only be checked when model is saved,
+That values will be checked when model is saved and loaded,
-that means that you could add invalid classes on the settings,
+that means that you will not able to use the reports
-but it will not be when the class is used.
+who have classes not listed on the proper setting.

 # Howto
 1. Create your code ([see example](./django_easy_report/tests/test_example.py)).